 |Length||Width||Height||Boot volume (seats up)|

 The Nissan Leaf is a spacious hatchback that’ll be great for a family of four.
-However, we’d like better cable storage instead of the awkward net holdalls in the boot.
+However, we’d like to see a better cable storage solution than the awkward net holdalls in the boot.

 Nissan Leaf interior space, storage & comfort

-The Nissan Leaf’s batteries are under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher in the car, with their knees up a bit as a result.
+The Nissan Leaf’s batteries are located under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher than in a regular hatchback, with their knees up a bit as a result.

 Space in the front is more than adequate, although the steering wheel only adjusts up and down and not in and out, so it can take a bit of trial and error to get comfortable.
-There’s no electric seat adjustment, either.
+There’s no powered seat adjustment available, either.

-It’s less impressive when it comes to interior storage space – there isn’t a huge amount of it over the usual door pocket and centre console cubbies.
+The Leaf is less impressive when it comes to interior storage space – there isn’t a huge amount of it over and above the usual door-pocket and centre-console cubbies.
 However, the five-door-only Leaf is easy to get in and out of, with doors that open nice and wide.